 With 3000+ reviews, this all-time classic football party dip deserves hall-of-fame status.
-Winning Play: Use blue cheese dressing instead of ranch to make it authentic, and shred up some chicken breasts instead of using canned chicken.
+Winning Play: Use blue cheese dressing instead of ranch to give it an authentic Buffalo chicken vibe, and shred up cooked chicken breasts instead of using canned chicken.

 More: Your party needs these hot and cheesy dips.

-Its true, no one can resist these saucy balls.
+No one can resist these saucy balls.
 Winning Play: For easier prep, bake the meatballs at 350° F for about 30 minutes instead of cooking them in a skillet, then just pop them into the crock pot.
 To make it easier still, go with frozen meatballs for a seriously low-prep appetizer.

 More: Get our to picks for mini meatballs.

 Four ingredients is all it takes to make this 5-star recipe.
 Winning Play: Use a boneless pork shoulder instead of pork tenderloin.
 It's much cheaper and has tons of flavor.
 A scoop of coleslaw over the top helps balance out the richness of the sauce.

 More: Discover the best cheap cuts of meat for slow cooking.